padrinobook/padrinobook/chapters/user_profile.md

 ```

-Since the routes are now defined, we can add the *forget password* link on the login page:
+Since the routes are now defined, we can add the *password forget* link on the login page:

 ```erb